 What is your repertoire?

 It varies by instrument.
-For soloists and duos (except harp), Sweet Harmony has a repertoire of thousands of classical pieces, love songs, Broadway music, jazz standards, pop and rock from the 1950s through today, and cultural selections such as Irish, Italian, and Jewish.
-Harpist repertoire is highly individual and every harpist will have his or her specialties, although they all play traditional wedding favorites.
-And the Sweet Harmony String Trio and Quartet have separate lists.
+For soloists and duos, Sweet Harmony has a repertoire of thousands of classical pieces, love songs, Broadway music, jazz standards, pop and rock from the 1950s through today, and cultural selections such as Irish, Italian, Bollywood, and Jewish.
+The Sweet Harmony String Trio and Quartet have separate lists.
 Please visit our “Repertoire” link on the navigation bar to see the lists… and if you have specific requests, please ask!